-Replacing missing or damaged teeth is the key to restoring your smile, your oral health, and your overall quality of life.
+Replacing missing or damaged teeth is key to restoring your smile, oral health, and overall quality of life.
 Missing teeth can lead to secondary dental health concerns that could have a lasting impact on your health.
-Patients with missing teeth are more prone to gum disease, additional tooth loss, and even bone loss.
-Fortunately, patients have options for tooth replacement including dental implants and dentures.
+Patients with missing teeth are more prone to gum disease, additional tooth loss, and bone loss.
+Fortunately, patients have options for tooth replacement, including dental implants and dentures.

 Dental implants are often the popular treatment option for those missing one or two teeth.
 Most people do not know that dental implants are a replacement option for those missing an entire arch or row of teeth.
 Dr. Robert Gauthier offers complete treatment for dental implants in his Northborough, MA dentist office.

-He has the advanced training and experience needed to place dental implants, including dental implants that are capable of securing top or bottom dentures.
-People who have been struggling with poor fitting removable dentures or who are missing an entire arch of teeth should consider implant-supported dentures.
-When considering your options, please consider dental implants vs dentures.
+He has the advanced training and experience needed to place dental implants, including implants capable of securing top or bottom dentures.
+People who have been struggling with poor-fitting removable dentures or who are missing an entire arch of teeth should consider implant-supported dentures.
+When considering your options, please consider dental implants vs. dentures.

 What Are Dentures?

 Dentures are false teeth and are traditionally the only option for people missing most or all of their teeth.
 They are made in a dental lab with impressions of your mouth.
 Dentures are made up of a base typically made of acrylic resin and metal that will rest on your gums.
 Dentures cost significantly less than dental implants in the beginning, and they will be ready for you in about 3-6 weeks.
 However, there are many cons to choosing dentures: